qqkookie/d2lootfilter/README.md

 # append the rune number to all runes
 Check
     Class Rune
-    SetName {Name} {Red}{RuneNumber}
+    SetName {Name} {Red} {RuneNumber}

 # Even rune is matched in Check block, rune will continue to next block.
-# This Show block will also match. the name carries over from the previous condiition block
+# This Show block will also match.
+The modified name carries over
+# from the previous condition block
 Show
     Rune >= Vex
     ChatNotify True
     MinimapIcon Purple
 ```

+Hiding item applies only to items dropped on ground.
+Items in invetory or store will show always.

 ### Operators